timbialek/Credit_Risk_Analysis/README.md

 ## Summary

 In comparing the different learning models the ensemble methods produced the highest level of accuracy with the AdaBoost model being the highest with 93.17%.
 However, all the models have a low precision % meaning that there are more false negatives than false positives.
-The bank is likely to miss out one a higher number of good opportunities than they are to accept bad opportunities.
+The bank is likely to miss out on a higher number of good opportunities than they are to accept bad opportunities.
 For that reason, I wouldn't recommend any of these models in the current scenario.